 Fig. 2.
 Network-targeted TMS on anterior and posterior portions of the lateral OFC network.
 A. Visualization of the OFC and LPFC networks, showing two pairs of the OFC-LPFC network (yellow: aOFC; magenta: pOFC).
 B. Individual stimulation coordinates, with each point representing the site of stimulation for each participant.
 These coordinates were chosen to maximize functional connectivity with either the aOFC or pOFC seed regions.
-C. Functional connectivity values for the aOFC and pOFC networks.
+C. Functional connectivity estimates for the aOFC and pOFC networks.
 The half-violin plots indicate the distribution of functional connectivity values between the stimulated OFC regions and their respective seed regions in the LPFC.
-Each dot corresponds to an individual participant’s connectivity value.
-Functional connectivity was calculated by using the aOFC or pOFC seed and extracted from the LPFC ROIs.
+Each dot corresponds to an individual participant’s connectivity estimate.
+Functional connectivity was calculated by using the aOFC or pOFC seed regions and extracted from the LPFC ROIs.

 Posterior or anterior OFC-targeted cTBS disrupted value acquisition, only when administered during the first session